 No matches in the Leagues Cup Group Stage will end in a tie.
 Each team receives one point if the game is tied after 90 minutes.
 The winner of the subsequent penalty shootout will earn an additional point.
 Regulation wins count as three points.

 Knockout Rounds: Following the Group Stage, the advancing teams will be joined by the top MLS and LIGA MX clubs and will be placed in a fixed bracket to compete in the single-game elimination Knockout Rounds beginning with the Round of 32 (16 matches), followed by Round of 16 (eight matches).
 The eight advancing teams will compete in the Quarterfinals (four matches) before the two Semifinal matches.

-Leagues Cup Final and Third-Place Game: The Leagues Cup Final and Third-Place game, which will determine the qualifiers in Concacaf Champions League, will be played on Saturday, August 19.
+Leagues Cup Final and Third-Place Game: The Leagues Cup Final and Third-Place game, which will determine the qualifiers in Concacaf Champions Cup, will be played on Saturday, August 19.

-As previously announced by Concacaf, the Leagues Cup winner will qualify directly for the Concacaf Champions League Round of 16, and the second and third place Clubs will qualify for the Champions League Round One.
+As previously announced by Concacaf, the Leagues Cup winner will qualify directly for the Concacaf Champions Cup Round of 16, and the second and third place Clubs will qualify for the Champions Cup Round One.
 This is the first official competition in the world to involve two leagues and be sanctioned by their Confederation.